 Then I earned an MFA in Creative Writing at Florida International University.
 While there, I won the FIU Provost's Award for Best Creative Project, the FIU Creative Writing Award in Nonfiction, the Kentucky Women Writers' Betty Gabehart Prize for Creative Nonfiction, and the Arts & Letters Susan Atefat Prize in Creative Nonfiction.

 I was also the fiction editor of Gulf Stream Literary Magazine, and the graduate coordinator for the FIU Writers on the Bay Reading Series.
 My memoir, Mothers of Sparta, won both the Florida Book Award and the Great Lakes Colleges Association New Writers Award.

-Special interests include medical narrative, unreliable narrator, function of the implied narrator in fiction, writing about music, point of view, developing persona in creative nonfiction, satire, parody, lyric essay, humor writing, the development of the essay from mid-twentieth century to present.
+Special interests include medical narrative, trauma recovery through writing, unreliable narrator, function of the implied narrator in fiction, writing about music, point of view, developing persona in creative nonfiction, satire, parody, lyric essay, humor writing, the development of the essay from mid-twentieth century to present.

-For health and relaxation, I like music, functional fitness, lifting weights and growing plants.
-My favorite hobbies are people watching, swinging my steel mace, listening to analog music, poodles.
+For health and relaxation, I like music, functional fitness, and growing plants.
+My favorite hobbies are people watching, swinging my steel mace, listening to analog music, and poodles.
 I dream of one day owning an empire of laundromats.